RobertoDiLorenzo/RobertoDiLorenzo/README.md

 ## 🎓 **Education**

+ - Bachelor / Mechanical Engineering at University of Pavia
- - Bachelor / Electrical Engineering at University of Pavia
+ - Master / Electrical Engineering at University of Pavia
  - PhD / Physics at University of Milan-Bicocca

 ## 📫 **Get in touch**